U.S. states probe fast-food franchise deals not to poach workers

-Massachusetts Attorney General Maura Healey, along with attorneys general of nine other states and Washington, DC, sent letters to Arby’s, Burger King, which is owned by Restaurant Brands International Inc, Dunkin’ Donuts, Five Guys Burgers and Fries, Little Caesars, Panera Bread, Popeyes Louisiana Kitchen and Wendy’s to ask for franchise agreements and other documents that relate to no-poach provisions.
+Massachusetts Attorney General Maura Healey, along with attorneys general of nine other states and Washington, DC, sent letters to Arby’s, Burger King, which is owned by Restaurant Brands International Inc (QSR.TO), Dunkin’ Donuts (DNKN.O), Five Guys Burgers and Fries, Little Caesars, Panera Bread, Popeyes Louisiana Kitchen and Wendy’s (WEN.O) to ask for franchise agreements and other documents that relate to no-poach provisions.

 Under a no-poach pact, companies agree to not hire away each other’s workers.